fbpx

 4. Net Worth – Financial stability is critical to buyers.
 The best buyers want to see that a business’ assets are higher than its liabilities, and they also want assurances that future business revenue will be able to cover any financial obligations the business may have moving forward.

 5. Profitability – One of the first things any prospective buyer wants to know is whether or not your business is turning a profit.
 They want to see a healthy bottom line, and they also want to see an upward growth trend that showcases increasing revenue over multiple years.
-You should have a realistic financial forecast for the next few years on hand.
+You should have a realistic financial projections for the next few years on hand.

 things to know when buying a business